Materialized Views

 - Rows processed - Total frames in segment

-- Rows written - Rows passing filters and required checks
+- Rows accepted - Rows passing all filters and required checks

 - Execution time - Materialization duration per segment